dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20_

-Now append an @ to see the prompt for options
+Now append an `@` to see the prompt for options and note that `@s`, having been provided, is no longer listed.

         @-key
         available: @+ (include), @- (exclude), @a (alerts),